 Our Compensation Committee is currently composed of Dr. Dixon, Dr. Maraganore and Mr. Lynch, with Mr. Lynch serving as chairman of the committee.
 Our Board of Directors has determined each member of the Compensation Committee is "independent" as defined under the applicable listing standards of NASDAQ.
-In addition, each member qualifies as an "outside director" within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended.
-During the fiscal year ended December 31, 2015, the Compensation Committee met six times.
+In addition, each member qualifies as an "outside director" within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended, and as a non-employee director, as defined in Rule 16b-3 of the Exchange Act.
+During the fiscal year ended December 31, 2016, the Compensation Committee met six times.
 The Compensation Committee's responsibilities include:

-- · annually reviewing and approving corporate goals and objectives relevant to the compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and determining the compensation of our chief executive officer; - reviewing and approving the compensation of our other executive officers and certain other members of senior management; - appointing, compensating and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - conducting the independence assessment outlined in NASDAQ rules with respect to any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - annually reviewing and reassessing the adequacy of the committee charter in its compliance with the listing requirements of NASDAQ; - reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and similar plans; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and making recommendations to the Board of Directors with respect to director compensation; - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K; and - reviewing and discussing with the Board of Directors corporate succession plans for the chief executive officer and other key officers.
+- annually reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and determining the compensation of our Chief Executive Officer; - · reviewing and approving the compensation of our other executive officers and certain other members of senior management; - appointing, compensating and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - conducting the independence assessment outlined in NASDAQ rules with respect to any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - annually reviewing and reassessing the adequacy of the committee charter in its compliance with the listing requirements of NASDAQ; - · reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and similar plans; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and making recommendations to the Board of Directors with respect to director compensation;

-Historically, our Compensation Committee has made most of the significant adjustments to annual compensation, determined bonus and equity awards and established new performance objectives at one or more meetings held during the last quarter of the year.
+- reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K; and - reviewing and discussing with the Board of Directors corporate succession plans for our Chief Executive Officer and other key officers.

+Historically, our Compensation Committee has made most of the significant adjustments to annual compensation, determined bonus and equity awards and established new performance objectives at one or more meetings held during the first and last quarters of the year.
 However, our Compensation Committee also considers matters related to individual compensation, such as compensation for new executive hires, as well as high-level strategic issues, such as the efficacy of our compensation strategy, potential modifications to that strategy and new trends, plans or approaches to compensation, at various meetings throughout the year.
 Generally, the Compensation Committee's process comprises two related elements: the determination of compensation levels and the establishment of performance objectives for the current year.
-For executives other than the chief executive officer, our Compensation Committee solicits and considers evaluations and recommendations submitted to the Compensation Committee by the chief executive officer.
-In the case of the chief executive officer, the evaluation of his performance is conducted by the Compensation Committee, which determines any adjustments to his compensation as well as awards to be granted.
-For all executives and directors as part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, tax and accounting information, tally sheets that set forth the total compensation that may become payable to executives in various hypothetical scenarios, executive and director stock ownership information, company stock performance data, analyses of historical executive compensation levels and current Company-wide compensation levels and recommendations of our Vice President, Human Resources, including analyses of executive and director compensation paid at a peer group of other companies approved by our Compensation Committee.
+For executives other than our Chief Executive Officer, our Compensation Committee solicits and considers evaluations and recommendations submitted to the Compensation Committee by our Chief Executive Officer.
+In the case of our Chief Executive Officer, the evaluation of his performance is conducted by the Compensation Committee, which determines any adjustments to his compensation as well as awards to be granted.
+For all executives and directors as part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, tax and accounting information, tally sheets that set forth the total compensation that may become payable to executives in various hypothetical scenarios, executive and director stock ownership information, company stock performance data, analyses of historical executive compensation levels and current Company-wide compensation levels and recommendations of our Chief People Officer, including analyses of executive and director compensation paid at a peer group of other companies approved by our Compensation Committee.